yelbmew/Crypto-Community/README.md

 _There is a shorthand version of describing the package but for the assignment purpose I will describe each step explicitly_

-Add more package base on you needs
+Add more package base on your needs
 ```
 class cpa2_python {